SacredAntwon/CPSC-362-StockStrategies/README.md

 ## Instructions:

+Run 'main.py' to start the program.

-Included in this repository is a file called 'requirements.txt' and this contains all the rquired libraries to run the program.
+Included in this repository is a file called 'requirements.txt' and this contains all the required libraries to run the program.
 In order to install all these libraries using pip, run the command 'pip install -r requirements.txt'.
 All the necessary libraries will be downloaded after this command is executed.